Malviya Nagar (Rajasthan)

-Malviya Nagar is a region in south Jaipur, Rajasthan, and one of the constituencies of Jaipur District.
+Malviya Nagar is a region in south Jaipur, Rajasthan, and one of the constituencies of Jaipur district.
 It is close to Durgapura, Jawahar Nagar, Jagatpura and Sanganer.
 The region is named after the freedom fighter Madan Mohan Malviya.

 Malviya Nagar is one of the poshest and upmarket locations of Jaipur.

 Malviya Nagar has the city's best restaurants, malls and many attractions.
+The PIN code of Malviya Nagar is 302017.